The Ultimate Guide to Your Wedding Reception Bar

 As the name suggests, a wedding bar allows your guests to enjoy a drink or two.
 They offer a chance for your friends and family to top up their drinks and talk amongst themselves.
 Furthermore, a wedding bar is an essential element for them to raise a toast to the newly wedded.

-Should You Opt for a DIY Bar or a Professional Bar?
+DIY Bar or a Professional Bar?

-Every wedding planner would come across this question – is it better to hire someone to look after your wedding bar on the big day or would you prefer to stock the bar yourselves?
+Every wedding planner would come across this question – is it better to hire someone to look after your wedding bar on the big day, or would you prefer to stock the bar yourselves?

-Of course, you have to consider the fact the booze in your wedding bar will include service fees and marked-up alcohol prices.
+Of course, you have to consider the fact that the booze in your wedding bar will include service fees and marked-up alcohol prices.
 However, this is the price of having a hassle-free wedding reception bar.

 Picking Out the Alcohol